Supplying products to the Offshore Industry can be a challenging task.

 Sometimes the requirements push the scope of current technology, and the customers have to put their trust in our ability comply to with the harsh conditions of the Offshore Industry.

-Utilising our range of Fluorinoid® load-bearing low friction materials for over 30 years, we have gained a global reputation for providing sliding support solutions for bridges, oil platform linkspans, sea terminals and pipelines to service a range of applications, including heavy industrial bearings for harsh environments.
+By utilising our range of Fluorinoid® load-bearing low friction materials for over 30 years, we have gained a global reputation for providing sliding support solutions for bridges, oil platform linkspans, sea terminals and pipelines to service a range of applications, including heavy industrial bearings for harsh environments.
+View our case studies for more information.

 A bridge bearing typical assembly consists of a Lower Plate made from Fluorinoid® material which can be either surface mounted or recessed for high bearing pressure.
 The top plate can be either Fluorinoid® material or polished Stainless Steel.